About the Center

 Michael Zimmer and students in discussion regarding Center for Data, Ethics, and Society

-Grounded in the university’s Jesuit mission and commitment to social justice, the Center examines pressing challenges including algorithmic bias and discrimination, the uneven impacts of automated decision-making, privacy and surveillance in datafied environments, the societal consequences of artificial intelligence, and questions of governance, accountability, and corporate responsibility in the technology sector.
+Grounded in the Jesuit mission of Marquette University and its commitment to social justice and the common good, the Center for Data Ethics advances research, teaching, and engagement focused on the ethical challenges of data- and AI-driven societies.
+The Center examines issues such as algorithmic bias and discrimination, the uneven impacts of automated decision-making, privacy and surveillance in datafied environments, the societal implications of artificial intelligence, and questions of corporate responsibility, governance, and accountability.

-The center is directed by Dr. Michael Zimmer.
+The Center is directed by Dr. Michael Zimmer.